Do You Need Thinset?

 For outdoor and wet mosaics, thinset is recommended instead of adhesives.
-Thinset is a bonding mortar, which means it is a concrete with polymers added to make it sticky and extra strong.
+Thinset is a bonding mortar, which means it is a portland cement (the same as used in concrete) with polymers added to make it sticky and extra strong.
 This is particularly important when working with glass mosaic tile, which is non-porous and difficult to bond securely.

-II.
-Mixing Thinset
+Mixing Thinset Mortar

 Here is a list of items recommended for mixing thinset:

 - plastic bucket or plastic container for mixing.

 - smaller plastic containers for scooping and weighing